AdobeDocs/analytics.en/help/components/dimensions/operating-systems.md

 ### Change to naming convention for Apple operating system:

-Starting with Version 11 we will use OS X instead of Mac OS to refer to the Apple operating system.
+Starting with Version 11 we will use MacOS instead of OS X to refer to the Apple operating system.

 Examples:

-* MacOS version 10.15.7 (see note below about version 10.15.7 over representation in UA strings).
+* "OS X 10.15" (see note below about version 10.15.7 over representation in UA strings).
-* OS X version 11.0.0
+* "MacOS 11.0.0

 ### Mac OS version is incorrect in the User Agent after version 10.15.7

-As of January 2023, the User Agent in all browsers shows the Mac OS version as 10.15.7, even for newer versions.
+The User Agent on Apple computers shows the OS version as 10.15.7 even if it is a newer versions.
 This was done because including version 11 in the UA apparently caused problems with some websites.
-Apple also notes that including an incorrect OS version in the UA provides some privacy benefits.
+This is true for *all browsers* and is not related Google's 'freezing' of the User Agent on Chromium browsers.

 Note that client hints include the correct version in the platform version hint ("Sec-CH-UA-Platform-Version").
 This is a high-entropy hint so is not automatically collected by Adobe.
 See the [Adobe Analytics Hints FAQ](https://experienceleague.adobe.com/docs/analytics/technotes/client-hints.html?lang=en) for details on how to collect high-entropy hints.